NOSH2000/honeypot-cyber/README.md

 ### MHN-Admin Deployment (Required)

+**Summary:** How did you deploy it?
+Did you use GCP, AWS, Azure, Vagrant, VirtualBox, etc.?

-**Summary:** I used google cloud platform (gcp) to deploy MHN-Admin (Modern Honey Network).
+I used google cloud platform (gcp) to deploy MHN-Admin (Modern Honey Network).
 I created a gcp account and installed gcp sdk on my local machine.
 After the gcp setup, I created the MHN Admin VM and setup firewall rules.

 <img src="mhn.gif">

 ### Dionaea Honeypot Deployment (Required)

+**Summary:** Briefly in your own words, what does dionaea do?

-**Summary:** Dionaea is a honeypot used to capture malware samples.
+Dionaea is a honeypot used to capture malware samples.
 It gathers information on malware used to exploit the system and reports them to external analysis service providers.

 <img src="honeypot.gif">
 <img src="dionaea.gif">